shpml/fundamentals/02_chapter/03_exercise.md

 - Opened and closed `p` tags around the site's body content.

-Sweet!
-You just built a website with HTML.
+You've just built a website with HTML!
 Sure, it's pretty basic right now, but you're just getting started.

 ----
 [On to the next lesson!](04_lesson.md)